mysql-net/MySqlConnector/src/MySqlConnector.Logging.log4net/docs/README.md

+## About

+This package integrates MySqlConnector logging with [log4net](https://www.nuget.org/packages/log4net/).

 ## How to Use

-To integrate MySqlConnector with log4net, add the following line of code to your application startup routine (before any `MySqlConnector` objects have been used):
+Add the following line of code to your application startup routine (before any `MySqlConnector` objects have been used):

 ```csharp
 MySqlConnectorLogManager.Provider = new Log4netLoggerProvider();